Crock-Pot Corned Beef and Cabbage

 New Orleans Shrimp Boil on the Grill

-Bites of shrimp, sausage, potato, corn and veggies are assembled into foil packets and grilled to perfection in this easy summer meal!
-It is no wonder that a few years ago this recipe was going viral.
+Tasty bites of shrimp, sausage, potato, corn and veggies are assembled into foil packets and grilled to perfection in this easy summer meal!
+It’s no wonder that some years ago this recipe was going viral.

-You can’t go wrong on a gluten free diet when you prepare meals using healthy fresh ingredients, so before summer comes to an end, let’s revisit this popular dinner on the grill with a spicy New Orleans twist!
+You can’t go wrong on a gluten free diet when you prepare meals using healthy fresh ingredients, so as summer is getting started, let’s revisit this popular dinner on the grill with a spicy New Orleans twist!

 4 packets